Louis the Pious

 During his reign in Aquitaine, Louis was charged with the defence of the empire's southwestern frontier.
 He conquered Barcelona from the Emirate of Córdoba in 801 and asserted Frankish authority over Pamplona and the Basques south of the Pyrenees in 812.
 As emperor, he included his adult sons, Lothair, Pepin and Louis, in the government and sought to establish a suitable division of the realm among them.
 The first decade of his reign was characterised by several tragedies and embarrassments, notably the brutal treatment of his nephew Bernard of Italy for which Louis atoned in a public act of self-debasement.

 In the 830s his empire was torn by civil war between his sons that was only exacerbated by Louis's attempts to include his son Charles by his second wife in the succession plans.
 Though his reign ended on a high note, with order largely restored to his empire, it was followed by three years of civil war.
-Louis is generally compared unfavourably to his father but faced a distinctly different sort of problems.
+Louis is generally compared unfavourably to his father but faced distinctly different problems.

 Birth and rule in Aquitaine

-Louis was born in 778 while his father Charlemagne was on campaign in Spain, at the Carolingian villa of Cassinogilum, according to Einhard and the anonymous chronicler called Astronomus; the place is usually identified with Chasseneuil, near Poitiers.
+Louis was born in 778, while his father Charlemagne was on campaign through the Pyrenees, at the Carolingian villa of Cassinogilum, according to Einhard and the anonymous chronicler called Astronomus; the place is usually identified with Chasseneuil, near Poitiers.
 He was the third son of Charlemagne by his wife Hildegard.
 He had a twin brother named Lothair, who died young.
 Louis and Lothair were given names from the old Merovingian dynasty, possibly to suggest a connection.

 Louis was crowned King of Aquitaine as a three-year-old child in 781.
 In the following year he was sent to Aquitaine accompanied by regents and a court.
 Charlemagne constituted this sub-kingdom in order to secure the border of his realm after the destructive war against the Aquitanians and Basques under Waifar (capitulated c.
 768) and later Hunald II, which culminated in the disastrous Battle of Roncesvalles (778).
-Charlemagne wanted his son Louis to grow up in the area where he was to reign.
-However, wary of the customs his son may have been taking in Aquitaine, Charlemagne, who had remarried to Fastrada after the death of Hildegard, sent for Louis in 785.
+Charlemagne wanted Louis to grow up in the area where he was to reign.
+However, wary of the customs his son may have been assimilating into in Aquitaine, Charlemagne, who had remarried to Fastrada after the death of Hildegard, sent for Louis in 785.
 Louis presented himself in Saxony at the royal Council of Paderborn dressed in Basque costumes along with other youths in the same garment, which may have made a good impression in Toulouse, since the Basques of Vasconia were a mainstay of the Aquitanian army.